 When you get to seven taps, it will say "You are now a developer."

 Well it hasn’t magically loaded developer-fu into your brain like in The Matrix movies,

 Now, somewhere in Settings, there is a new section called

 And in there, is the all-important

 Enable that, and you’re done.
 Almost.

-When you now connect your phone to your computer, it will ask you if you trust the computer and, if so, to click OK.
+When you now connect your phone to your computer by a USB cable, the device will ask you if you trust the computer and, if so, to click OK.
 There is an option "Always allow", which I discourage you from using for security reasons.
-It’s mainly meant for developers' test devices which typically do not have any valuable personal information on them; please don’t use it for your "daily driver" phone.
+It’s mainly meant for developers' test devices which typically do not have any valuable personal information on them and don’t move from coffee shop to coffee shop.
+Please don’t use it for your "daily driver" phone.

 On most devices